klojang4j/klojang-templates/README.md

 ### Conditional Rendering

-Conditional rendering &#8212; that is, rendering a block of text within a template only if a certain condition is met, is an unremarkable affair in _Klojang Templates_.
+Conditional rendering &#8212; that is, rendering a block of text within a template only if a certain condition is met, is also done by means of nested templates.

+Conditional rendering is, in fact, a rather unremarkable affair in _Klojang Templates_.
 By default, neither template variables nor nested templates are rendered in the first place.
 If you don't set a variable to a value, it will simply disappear from the template.
 If you don't populate a nested template, the entire block of text it encloses will disappear from the template.
 Thus, if you don't want something to be rendered, just "don't mention its name" in a `RenderSession`.

-However, you can make it more explicit that you don't want a block of text to be
+However, you can make it more explicit that you don't want a block of text to be rendered.
+If you populate a nested template with an empty array or collection, the template is going to be repeated zero times.
+In other words, you prevent it from being rendered.
-rendered:

 ```java
 public class EmployeeResource {